Ezequiel Duran Preview, Player Props: Rangers vs. Brewers

-Ezequiel Duran and his .405 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Texas Rangers against the Milwaukee Brewers and Brandon Woodruff on August 18 at 8:05 PM ET.
+The Texas Rangers, including Ezequiel Duran (.389 on-base percentage in past 10 games, 57 points above season-long percentage), battle starter Freddy Peralta and the Milwaukee Brewers at Globe Life Field, Saturday at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Angels.
+He reached base in his only plate appearance in his most recent appearance against the Brewers.

 Ezequiel Duran Game Info & Props vs. the Brewers